People whose ancestors profited from transatlantic slavery and its many related industries

 We are keen to hear from you.
 If you want to join us, or tell us about your story of slavery and its consequences, please visit our Contact page.

-• Simply, we want to lend our voices and in support of campaigns to tackle the ongoing consequences of the transatlantic slavery era in the Caribbean and elsewhere.
+• Simply, we want to lend our voices in support of campaigns to tackle the ongoing consequences of the transatlantic slavery era in the Caribbean and elsewhere.

 People like us have, historically, kept quiet about what our ancestors did.
 We believe the time has come to face up to what happened, to acknowledge the ongoing repercussions of this human tragedy, and support the existing movements to discuss repair and reconciliation both in the Caribbean and in the United Kingdom.

-• Although we are not a grant-giving body, all of us are on an individual basis actively supporting a number of different charities and educational foundations in UK and the Caribbean.
+• Although we are not a grant-giving body, all of us on an individual basis actively support a number of different charities and educational foundations in UK and the Caribbean.
 But our financial contributions can only ever be a token, given the millions of lives that were destroyed by slavery.

 We believe that we can do so much more by lending our support and our voices to movements to bring about repair and reconciliation at a national level – this is the only way that real, deep-seated change can be achieved.